Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/03-Deploy Azure Container Instances.md

     >**Note:** Replace < YourDeploymentID> with the Deployment ID provided in the Lab VM's **Environment** tab.

-1. While you wait you may be interested in viewing the [sample code behind this simple application](https://github.com/Azure-Samples/aci-helloworld).
+1. While you wait, you may be interested in viewing the [sample code behind this simple application](https://github.com/Azure-Samples/aci-helloworld).
 Browse the \app folder.

-1. You will see the resource created in the powershell window.
+1. You will be able to see the resource created in the PowerShell window.

     ![Screenshot of Azure Portal Azure Cloud Shell with the Bash dropdown highlighted.](./images/az-900-17.png)

-### Task 2: Verify deployment of the container instance
+### Task 2: Verify Deployment of the Container Instance

-In this task, we verify that the container instance is running by ensuring that the welcome page displays.
+In this task, we will verify that the Container Instance is running.
+This we will ensure by checking if the welcome page is displayed.

-1. After the deployment is complete, navigate to **AZ-900-<inject key="DeploymentID" enableCopy="false" />** resource group and select **mycontainer** container instance.
+1. After the deployment is complete, navigate to the **AZ-900<inject key="DeploymentID" enableCopy="false" />** resource group and select the **mycontainer** container instance.

    ![](./images/az-900-18.png)